dluciv/xmpp-unread-forwarder/README.md

 look best of his friends for me.
 Other ones are either propietary and vendor-based or even work worse than XMPP itself, and most of them do actually have the both properties =).

-For such a small script, Node XMPP Client has shown itself better than other lightweight libraries for scripting languages.
+For such a small script, Node XMPP Client has shown itself better than other libraries for scripting languages.
-But event itself looks imperfect.
+But even itself looks imperfect.
 Still and all, my knowledge of both this library and Node.js itself is even worse.
 My XMPP knowledge could also be much better.
 So technical suggestions are welcome =).